2018-08-31 Bitnami build key present in Microsoft Azure server instances

 If you prefer to remove the key manually, this is the key fingerprint:

-If you have any questions about this process, please post it in our community support forum.
+If you have any questions about this process, you can visit our github repository.
 We will be happy to help!